William Turner (anatomist): Life

 In 1868 he was elected a member of the Aesculapian Club.
+In 1871 Turner was elected a member of the Harveian Society of Edinburgh and served as President in 1878, although was not able to attend that annual Festival of the Society.
 He was elected a Fellow of the Royal Society in 1877.
 His candidature citation read:" Member of the General Medical Council. – Formerly Examiner in Anatomy in the University of London, and Lecturer on Anatomy and Physiology at the Royal College of Surgeons of England.
 Author of a Memoir on the Placentation of the Lemurs in the Philosophical Transactions 1876; and of papers in the Proceedings of the Royal Society June 1854 June 1865 and December 1875 – Author of papers in the Transactions of the Royal Society of Edinburgh in 1860, 1865, 1870, 1871, 1872, 1873, 1875 and of numerous papers in the Proceedings of the Society.
 One of the founders and conductors of the Journal of Anatomy and Physiology and author of many papers in it.
 Eminent as an Anatomist and Physiologist."
 Turner was best known as a brain surgeon, and published various valuable papers on the subject.
 He wrote An Introduction to Human Anatomy: Including the Anatomy of the Tissues and also developed a set of eight anatomical charts for use in an anatomy laboratory or classroom of a medical school.
 The charts illustrate bones, ligaments, muscles, heart and arteries, veins and lungs, organs of digestion, nervous system, and organs of sense and voice.

 He was President of the Royal College of Surgeons of Edinburgh 1882/3.

 Turner held the position of president of the General Medical Council from 1898 to 1904, and in 1900 was president of the British Association.
 He was elected President of the Anatomical Society of Great Britain and Ireland from 1890 to 1893.

+Turner was inducted as Principal of the University of Edinburgh on 31 January 1903, serving until 1916.

 In later life he lived at 6 Eton Terrace overlooking Dean Bridge.

 He died at home in Edinburgh 15 February 1916 and is buried nearby, in Dean Cemetery in the north section against the dividing wall to the original cemetery to the south.
 His wife and two daughters lie with him.